Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability

 Standards and guidelines

 Alberta Environment and Protected Areas is responsible for the drinking water and wastewater programs for large public systems in Alberta.
 The department considers the establishment of standards and guidelines for municipal waterworks, wastewater and storm drainage facilities an integral part of our regulatory program directed at ensuring public health and environmental protection.

 The 2006 version of the Standards and Guidelines for Municipal Waterworks, Wastewater and Storm Drainage Systems has now been decoupled into 5 functionally-associated sections.
-Each 'Part' is available for download or for purchase through Alberta Queen's Printer in a coil-bound, three-hole punched format.
+Each 'Part' is available for download or for purchase through Alberta King's Printer in a coil-bound, three-hole punched format.